My name is Amy and in 2014 I got really sick with Late-Stage Lyme Disease—I mean wheelchair, 80 pills a day, needing a nanny for my kids kinda-sick.

 After the birth of my second child in 2014, I developed some disturbing health issues.
 I experienced migrating pain, twitches, and even memory loss.
 Doctors had no answers and as the years went on, my list of symptoms increased.

 I had trouble holding conversations, and experienced so much neuropathy pain that I couldn’t walk to bathroom on my own.
 Every test was normal, yet I was using a wheelchair and taking over 80 pills a day.
 Eventually, doctors began to question my sanity.

 Finally, in the spring of 2017, I was diagnosed with Late Stage Lyme Disease (aka Chronic Lyme), which presented another set of problems.
 I learned that the disease is highly controversial, and navigated an underground world of Lyme treatment.
 Nothing was covered by insurance and communicating with doctors was often difficult and secretive.

-After a year and a half of treatments, I began to see major improvements.
+After a year and a half of treatments, I began to see improvements in my pain management and energy levels.
 But the turning point for me was when I addressed my mental state and acknowledged that I would never make progress if I didn’t believe I could.